Artificial intelligence as a catalyst for climate change adaptation and mitigation.

 Artificial intelligence and machine learning can build large data-driven predictive systems that can simulate and predict weather patterns and their socioeconomic impacts.
 AI models can also help estimate the energy requirements accurately and help plan the inclusion of renewable energy sources into the electric grid.
 An ML machine can help build simulation models for climate researchers and innovators to test their theories and solutions on reducing pollution and evaluating their climate-friendly innovations.
 One example is Green Horizon, an IBM project that analyzes environmental data and predicts pollution levels, and considers the efficacy of proposed pollution-reducing strategies through “what-if” analyses.
 Climate informatics is an emerging field that looks at the application of data analytics and AI to the climate science domain.

-Climate change mitigation requires accurate forecasting of the potential impacts of climate change in a localized area.
+Climate change mitigation requires accurate forecasting of the potential impacts of climate change in a localized area like extreme weather events.
 AI-powered models can help predict localized long-term trends with reasonable precision through systematic analyses of large amounts of historical data.
 For example, one can predict long-term rainfall patterns in a region, estimate probabilities of drought, and thereby forecast its potential impact on agriculture, water supplies, and human health.
 Such early predictive systems can help formulate an effective mitigation plan.

 - Green initiatives